-The Community of Weyers Cave experienced its real surge of growth and activity during the first decade of the 20th Century.
-Though there were a number of churches in surrounding areas, there was no church located in the village of Weyers Cave.
-The Methodist people in the area attended the old Naked Creek Methodist Church, which was located about one and a half miles northwest of Weyers Cave.
-This church has now been relocated and is known as Bethany United Methodist Church.
+The Community of Weyers Cave experienced a surge of growth and activity in the beginning of the 20th Century.
+Though a number of churches worshipped and served in surrounding areas, there was no church located in the Weyers Cave village.
+Area Methodists attended the old Naked Creek Methodist Church, which was located about one and a half miles northwest of Weyers Cave.
+This church relocated and is now known as Bethany United Methodist Church.

-Soon after, construction began with the contractor and builder being Eutsler Brothers of Grottoes.
-The frame building consisted of a sanctuary and three Sunday school rooms.
-Church records indicate that the building opened for services in the winter of 1905-1906.
-When the building opened for services, there were no pews.
-Chairs had to be used to seat the congregation.
+Soon after, the contractor Eutsler Brothers of Grottoes built a sanctuary and three Sunday school rooms.
+Services began in the winter of 1905-1906.
+When opening, there were no pews so the new congregation sat in chairs.

-The church was initially a part of the Mt.
-Crawford Charge.
-The church was a member of the Baltimore Conference and the Rev. J. M. Anderson served as the first Pastor.
-The annual conference meeting at Cumberland Maryland in March of 1906 transferred Weyers Cave Church to the Port Republic Charge.
+The church began as part of the Mt.
+Crawford Charge and a member of the Baltimore Conference.
+The Rev. J. M. Anderson served as the first Pastor.
+In March, Weyers Cave Church was transferred to the Port Republic Charge.
 The Port Republic Charge records indicate that the following members were transferred to the Weyers Cave Church in July of 1906: Mr. & Mrs. I. B. Kagey, Mr. and Mrs. E. P. Skelton, Mr. and Mrs. A. R. Glover, Mr. L. A. Rodgers, Mrs. Mary Tutwiler and Mr. G. L. Showalter.
 Mrs. Nettie VanPelt Funkhouser also became a member soon after.
-The church’s membership has grown from the original eight to our present membership of 150.

-In the 1960’s, the church continued to prosper and undertook two major building expansions.
-First, two restrooms, another classroom, and a utility room were added.
-This addition was dedicated during Homecoming of the church, which was held on October 2, 1962.
-In addition, an educational wing that includes a large social hall and kitchen was completed for the observance of the church’s 60th anniversary in 1966.
+In the 1960’s, the church building expanded with two restrooms, another classroom, and a utility room.
+An educational wing that includes a large social hall and kitchen was completed for the observance of the church’s 60th anniversary in 1966.

 In 1980, the sanctuary was completely remodeled and renovated.
 The entire layout of the sanctuary was reversed.
-The door now closest to the pulpit was the original entryway while the chancel area was located where the main doors are presently found.
 During this same period, brick was placed around the exterior of the older building.
 A consecration service was celebrated on September 28, 1980.

 In 1985, through the generous contributions of friends and family, the narthex was renovated in memory of Hazle Sherman Morris.